- Pro Training

 We travel further upstream than any other company.
 Ten miles north of the Forest Service public put-in for the main section of the White Salmon River, the Farmlands offers continuous class IV-V whitewater rafting in a series of canyons defined by vertical cliff walls and the horizon-lines of stairstepping rapids.

-Only available during the wet spring months, the Farmlands stretch of the White Salmon River must contain enough water from surrounding aquifers and glacial melt to descend safely.
-Every year, Wet Planet exploratory staff members assess the safety and access to the run.
+Only available for a short period each season, the Farmlands stretch of the White Salmon River must contain enough water from surrounding aquifers and glacial melt to allow for rafting, without having so much water that the canyon becomes an unmanageable torrent.
+It’s a narrow window.
+Every year, Wet Planet exploratory staff members assess the conditions and access to the run, letting eager guests on the waiting list know when it’s good-to-go.
 This unique rafting trip is filled with technical, steep, committing whitewater.

 Although the Farmlands begins with an innocent looking stretch of river, barely wider than a raft, whitewater rafters must be committed once a the trip has entered the canyons.
 Steep and mossy cliff walls prohibit easy access to anywhere along the river’s banks.